Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
-Aug8, this platform watcha.cn prepares to be a new Product Hunt.
+Aug8, this platform watcha.cn prepares to be a new Product Hunt

 Aug3, 3rd version logo is setteled.